The Simplicial Model of Univalent Foundations (after Voevodsky): Syntax of Martin-L of Type Theory

+A full introduction to Martin-Löf type theory is beyond the scope of this paper.
+For the reader new to type theory, we recommend \cite{martin-lof:bibliopolis} or \cite{n-p-s:programming} as a general introduction, and \cite{hofmann:syntax-and-semantics} for a more detailed presentation of the syntax.

+However, there are many variant presentations of the theory; in this appendix, we lay out the one we have in mind for the present paper, and which is intended to correspond to the contextual categories described in Appendix~\ref{app:cxl-structure}.

+We consider the syntax as constructed in two stages: first the \emph{raw} or \emph{untyped} syntax of the theory---the set of expressions that are at least parseable, but not necessarily meaningful---and then the \emph{derivable judgements}, certain inductively-generated predicates picking out the genuinely meaningful contexts, types, and terms.

-First, one constructs the \emph{raw syntax}---the set of formulas that are at least parseable, if not necessarily meaningful---as certain strings of symbols, or alternatively, certain labelled trees.
-On this, one then defines \emph{$alpha$-equivalence}, i.e.\ equality up to suitable renaming of bound variables, and the operation of \emph{capture-free substitution}.
-This first stage is well standardised in the literature; see e.g.\ \cite{hofmann:syntax-and-semantics} for details.
+The raw syntax may be constructed as certain strings of symbols, or alternatively, certain labelled trees.
+On this, one then defines \emph{$alpha$-equivalence} (i.e.\ syntactic identity modulo renaming of bound variables), and the operation of \emph{(capture-free) substitution}.
+This step is well-standardised in the literature.

-Secondly, one defines on the raw syntax several multi-place relations---the \emph{judgements} of the theory.
-These relations are defined by mutual induction, as the smallest family of relations satisfying a bevy of specified closure conditions, the \emph{inference rules} of the theory.
-The details of the judgements and inference rules used vary somewhat; we therefore set our choice out here in full.
+At the second stage, one defines on the raw syntax several multi-place relations, picking out the \emph{derivable judgements} of the theory.
+For instance, “$\Gamma \types a : A$” will be a relation on triples $(\Gamma, a, A)$ of a raw context, term, and type expression respectively, to be read as “$a$ is a term of type $A$, in context $\Gamma$”.
+These relations are defined by mutual induction, as the smallest family of relations closed under a bevy of specified closure conditions, the \emph{inference rules} of the theory.

+Details of the judgements and inference rules used vary somewhat; we therefore set our choice out here in full.
 For the structural rules, our presentation is based largely on \cite{hofmann:syntax-and-semantics}; our selection of logical rules, and in particular our treatment of the universe, follows \cite{martin-lof:bibliopolis}.